MaxGalindo150/MaxGAlindo150/README.md

 ### Hi there 👋

 - 👨🏽‍💻 I’m Maximiliano, I'm a Physics student
-- 💻 I'm interested in Computer Science, AI, Web Development, Algorithms
+- 💻 I'm interested in Data Science projects, AI, Web Development, Algorithms
-- 🌱 I’m currently learning Algorithms, Machine Learning and Web Development
+- 🌱 I’m currently learning Algorithms, Data Science, Machine Learning and Web Development
 - 🤝 I’m looking to collaborate on open source projects to raise my skills
 - 📫 How to reach me: